ZeroIntensity/ZeroIntensity/README.md

 <h1 align="center">Welcome!</h1>
-I'm a 16-year-old engineer who likes to build things for the sake of building.
+I'm a 16 year old software engineer who likes to build things for the sake of building.

 I tend to work with: